alexcu/whereabouts-bot/README.md

   - I'll be out of office at 5pm
   - I'm going home at 4pm
   - I'll be leaving early for an appointment this afternoon
-- Let the bot introduce himself to new users?
-- If the bot is not in a channel, let it try and add itself to that channel rather than crashing
 - Better API
-- Switch to using Redis for keeping track of states instead of just in memory
+- Switch to using Redis for keeping track of states and DMs instead of just in memory
 - RSS feeds of people's states
 - Improve the way to handle config files, e.g.:
   - Default to use arguments: